 A therapy dog usually provides its services in such places as hospitals, rehabilitation centers, elderly houses, airports (for nervous travelers), etc. The main task for these animals is to cheer up other people – not their owners.
 Any person can train their dog as a therapy animal; however, proof of its completed training is required to start working.

 As we have already mentioned, the dog needs to possess several character features in order to become a service dog.
 So, what are those features?
-Let’s learn more on this topic.
+Let’s learn more about this topic.

 Even though all dogs can make great service dogs, there are some breeds that are considered to be the best breeds to train for becoming service dogs.
 So, here are the top breeds that are commonly chosen to perform tasks for disabled people.